 Why Is Joint Mobility Important?

-Every physical action – or inaction – requires the coordinated control of nearly every joint in your body.
-You may not feel like your elbows have much to how you sit in a chair, but the elbow position affects the shoulder, which has to be balanced by other other shoulder, and that affects the neck and spine.
+Nearly every movement (and positioning) requires the coordinated control of nearly every joint in your body.
+For example, you may not feel like your elbows have much to do with how you sit in a chair, but your elbow positioning can affect how you use your shoulder, and that in turn can affect your neck.
+Everything is connected!

 What is Joint Mobility?